ThunderIW/BattleBotsManagmentSystem/README.md

   - Item name, description, cost, quantity, and storage location
 - 👥 **Team Collaboration**: streamline how parts are shared and tracked within the team
 - 🖥️ **Streamlit-based GUI**: fast, interactive interface with search, filters, and expanders
+- **Video showcase**: This is a page that showcase the different fights that the club has gone to

 ---